Let’s suppose you have a successful Digital Marketing strategy, and everything is well and good.

 You can even adopt a live blogging strategy for your brand, allowing more people to access some parts of your event or expanding the participants’ experience.

-In 2020, a Digital Marketing strategy can’t ignore TikTok.
+A Digital Marketing strategy can’t ignore TikTok anymore.
 Even if you conclude that it doesn’t make sense for your brand to be in it, the platform must be considered and analyzed.

 If it does make sense to include this social media in your strategy, you will deal with videos.